 Parikh also worries about the false negatives.
 If someone suspects an allergy and does an at-home test to avoid a doctor visit, it could tell them that peanuts or shellfish or other things they’re highly allergic to are fine, since it’s testing the IgG response and not the true indicator of an allergy—IgE.
 And that’s dangerous, since food allergies can be lethal.
 “If you suspect a true allergy, stop eating the food until you’re tested,” says Parikh.
 “You need to be equipped with proper medication.”

 Mostly, though, Carr just feels like these tests are a waste of money.
 After all, there’s a totally free way to determine if a food is making you feel bad: eliminate it and then see how you feel.
-“Food-sensitivity companies are really just taking your money,” he says.
+“Food-sensitivity companies are really just taking your money,” he says of IgG test specifically.
 “Anytime you see a disclaimer on a medical test saying that the test is not meant to diagnose or replace a doctor, you can just stop there.”
 (My test’s exact warning, in tiny print: “This test does not detect IgE based immediate type food allergies.”)

 While it’s a bummer not to have any clear-cut way to relieve my GI symptoms for now, I’m choosing to look on the bright side: I clock some of my fastest times on those mad dashes to the restroom.